 Manufacturing encompasses many different processes, most of them distinct to specific industries.
 For example, food and beverage manufacturing includes process to sanitize and prolong the shelf life of perishable goods, while industries like paper production rely heavily on wastewater treatment.
 Such processes require sustained applications of heat to highly specific degrees, which used to require exorbitant amounts of energy to facilitate.
 With heat exchangers, companies can often streamline their process by repurposing electrical waste heat to supplement the energy they utilize for other thermal management needs.

-To learn more about the many different uses for modern heat exchangers, call Noren Products, Inc. in Taylor, TX, at 866-936-6736.
+To learn more about the many different uses for modern heat exchangers, call Noren Thermal, Inc. in Taylor, TX, at 866-936-6736.